alexpeaceca/MatchMaker/README.md

 ![008](https://user-images.githubusercontent.com/43225545/48386237-1ff66080-e6a6-11e8-9849-afb2864f1c61.png)
 ![space](https://user-images.githubusercontent.com/43225545/48386657-95166580-e6a7-11e8-9652-74401dac02f9.png)
-80 hour Workshop, C#, Angular, WebAPI

-Using Postman
+Match Maker Web App

+Environment:
+Angular v6, .Net Core 2.1 and Bootstrap 4

+Capstone Project from 100 hour Full-Stack Intensive Workshop,

+Start to Finish, every line of code was demonstrated, explained, recreated and customized.

+Features:

+ASP.NET Core WebAPI and Angular app using the DotNet CLI and the Angular CLI.

+Client side login and register function for the Angular application.

+Authentication using JWT Authentication tokens

-Global Exception Errors
+Error Handling in the API and the SPA, Global Exception Errors

-AlertifyJS
-Angular JWT > Third Party Token Management, decode local token to use NGX Bootstrap > No jquery
-Bootswatch > 3rd party Themes
+Integrated 3rd party components to API and SPA

-Routing in Angular
+Display notifications in Angular via AlertifyJS

+Bootswatch 3rd party Themes, Customized Theme

 NGX Tabs

-Route Resolvers > preload content before loading route
+Routing for the Angular application and securing routes.

 CanDeactivate Route Guard

-NG2-File Uploader

-Use Filter and Splice to give use instant feedback

-Hook up APi to Cloudinary
+Route Resolvers, pre-load content before loading route

+Automapper in ASP.NET Core

+Built UI using Bootstrap 4

+Custom Cross Browser DatePicker Ngx-Bootstrap

+Custom Photo Upload functionality as well as a photo gallery in Angular

+Drag and drop photo upload integrating into a 3rd Party cloud storage platform, Cloudinary

+Angular Template forms and Reactive forms and validation

+Paging, Sorting and Filtering

 Any to Any Component communication

-Photo Delete

-Reactive Forms,
-Form Controls + Validators, Building Custom Validators Validation Feedback
+Reactive Forms, Form Control and Validators, Custom Validators, Validation Feedback
-The Date Problem,

-Custom Cross Browser DatePicker Ngx Bootstrap

-Angular Time Ago Pipe Library,
+Angular Time Ago Pipe Library

-Paging in the API, Paging in the SPA, Filtering in the API / SPA, Sorting API, Filtering SPA

-Setup messageing system
-CRUD system
-Inbox, outbox, Unread messages
-Chat function
-Mark as Read function
-Delete Message

 Fluent API for Likes

+Private Messaging system

+Persist data using Entity Framework Core

 Moving Database from SQLDB (development) to MySQL (production)